Jayasenthur/-Dynamic-Data-Ingestion-and-Storage-in-HDFS-with-Automated-Hive-Integration/README.md

 # Dynamic Data Ingestion and Storage in HDFS with Automated Hive Integration

-## Project Overview
-A complete pipeline to fetch census data, store in HDFS, and analyze using Hive with full automation capabilities.

 ## Problem statement
-The goal of this project is to **fetch population data from a specified public dataset URL**, store it in **HDFS**, and create a corresponding **Hive table** to query and visualize the data.
-The project emphasizes the complete flow from downloading structured data to **automated ingestion and validation** using a script.
+The goal of this project is to **fetch population data from a specified public dataset URL**, store it in **HDFS**, and create a corresponding **Hive table** to query and visualize the data.The project emphasizes the complete flow from downloading structured data to **automated ingestion and validation** using a script.

 Steps include:
 - Ensuring data availability and retrieval success.